PYH1107/DB/README.md

 # DB (112-1 Database)

 - This is for the Database lecture in 2023 Fall from NTNU TAHRD.
-- Notes by Yun-Huei Pan (May Pan).
+- Noted by Yun-Huei Pan (May Pan).

 ### Key Takeawys